plenoptic-org/plenoptic/docs/getting_started/quickstart.md

 import plenoptic as po

-# so that relative sizes of axes created by po.imshow and others look right
+# so that relative sizes of axes created by po.plot.imshow and others look right
 plt.rcParams["figure.dpi"] = 72

 %matplotlib inline